UMWRG/demos/gams_demo_suite/Gas_Transmission/readme.txt

 squared pressure

-Reader can find model formulation and core detailed description of the Belgium network on [1]
+Reader can find model formulation and core detailed description of the Belgium network on [1].
+Also, reader can find more details about Hydra Modeller on [2].

 Version history:
 ===============